Air India Flight 182: Recovery of wreckage and bodies

-By 09:13 UTC, the cargo ship Laurentian Forest discovered wreckage of the aircraft and many bodies floating in the water.
+By 09:13 UTC, the cargo ship Laurentian Forest (MV Cape Lobos) discovered wreckage of the aircraft and many bodies floating in the water.
 India's civil aviation minister announced the possibility that the plane had been destroyed by a bomb, and the cause was probably some sort of explosion.
 Previous 747s had been damaged or destroyed on the ground, and Korean Air Lines Flight 007 had been shot down by fighter jets, but this was the first jumbo jet downed by a bomb on board.

 The bomb killed all 22 crew and 307 passengers.
 Of those, 132 bodies were recovered; 197 were lost at sea.
 Eight bodies exhibited "flail pattern" injuries, indicating that they had exited the aircraft before it hit the water.
 This was a sign that the aircraft had broken up in mid-air.
 Twenty-six bodies showed signs of hypoxia (lack of oxygen).
 Twenty-five, mostly victims who were seated near windows, showed signs of explosive decompression.
 Twenty-three had signs of "injuries from a vertical force".
 Twenty-one passengers were found with little or no clothing.

 One official quoted in the report stated:

 "All victims have been stated in the PM reports to have died of multiple injuries.
 Two of the dead, one infant and one child, are reported to have died of asphyxia.
 There is no doubt about the asphyxial death of the infant.
 In the case of the other child (Body No 93) there was some doubt because the findings could also be caused due to the child undergoing tumbling or spinning with the anchor point at the ankles.
 Three other victims undoubtedly died of drowning."

 Two of these drowning victims, a pregnant woman in her second trimester and her unborn son, were described by John Hogan in testimony given at a coroner's inquest convened in Cork on 17 September 1985:

 The other significant findings were large amounts of frothy fluid in her mouth and nostrils, and all of the air passages and the lungs were water-logged and extremely heavy.
 There was water in the stomach and the uterine.
 The uterus contained a normal male fetus of approximately five months.
 The foetus was not traumatized and in my opinion death was due to drowning.